Edmonton public schools to review its ‘books to weed out’ list due to concerns - Red Deer Advocate

 “For this reason and the fact that the site is now several years out of date, we will be taking the site down for review,” she said.

+“You need to look at who is making those decisions and why,” he wrote Tuesday on Twitter.

+“Many of the books on this list were #ownvoices books.
+Portraying truth.
+I’m Cree and a third-generation residential school survivor.
+My series is a series of hard truths that every Canadian should learn.”

-Robertson’s concerns come less than a week after Alberta’s education minister apologized for an online social studies course asking students about the positive effects of residential schools.
+His concerns came less than a week after Alberta’s education minister apologized for an online social studies course asking students about the positive effects of residential schools.

 Students were asked: “A positive effect of residential schools was?”
 The four multiple choice options listed were: that children were away from home, they learned to read, they became civilized and they were taught manners.